ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Implicit trust can also be tied to the communications link over which the Evidence is conveyed.
 As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
-An example of such communicaitons is over a cellular link, where the link is established by the Attester leveraging a secure element (e.g. SIM card).
+An example of such communications is over a cellular link, where the link is established by the Attester leveraging a secure element (e.g. SIM card).
 The Verifier may have esablished the communications link and verified the preence of the Root-of-Trust in doing so, or may have received evidence that the communications